LET'S STAY IN TOUCH

 Jan 31, 2024

-Anxiety is something that many of us struggle with, but often, the root causes of it remain elusive.
-While we might attribute anxiety to everyday stress or major life events, there’s often a deeper layer at play—our body’s response to unresolved trauma, attachment styles formed in childhood, and a dysregulated nervous system.
-These hidden forces can silently drive our anxiety and keep us stuck in patterns of fear, stress, and emotional discomfort.
+Anxiety is often the body’s response to unresolved trauma, insecure attachment styles formed in childhood, and a dysregulated nervous system.
+Our nervous system learns how to respond to stressors at a very young age and when carried into adulthood, these nervous system responses can silently drive our anxiety and keep us stuck in patterns of fear, stress, and emotional dysregulation.

 The Body Holds the Key: Somatic Movement for Anxiety Relief